Wednesday 21 November 2012

 They say they’ve got another 7″ single in the can and getting ready for release, but for now, there’s a video for “I Don’t Wanna Be Friends” that debuted a few months (check it out below), and a pair of previously releases alongside the new 7″ to give you all the Teen Violence you can handle.

 This entry was posted on Wednesday, November 21st, 2012 at 7:00 am and is filed under iNTRODUCING.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.